Muirfield/pocketmine-plugins/GrabBag/README.md

 # Changes

-* 2.1.1: ????
+* 2.2.0: Another update
   * CmdWhois : Works with off-line players and also returns SimpleAuth details.
+  * CmdAfterAt : It nows work with fractional seconds
   * New Commands:
     * perm : temporarily change permissions
-    * regcount, listreg: display registered player information
+    * reg : Manage player registration
+  * New module:
+    * broadcast-ft: Like broacast-tp but for fast transfers
-  * Translation fixes
+  * Translation fixes, and other typos
-  * TODO: blood-particle:
+  * blood-particle: it also shows dust when the player dies
-  * TODO: broadcast-tp: particles
+  * broadcast-tp: show particles
-  * TODO: FastTransfer-tp + particles
-  * TODO: rmreg
 * 2.1.0 : Regular update
   * New commands:
     * gmspc - spectator mode